-The American Academy of Applied Forensics (AAAF) uses the National Institute of Justice (NIJ) model — Every Scene, Every Time — as a foundation for its General Forensics curriculum.
+The American Academy of Applied Forensics (AAAF), through Corporate and Continuing Education at Central Piedmont, uses the National Institute of Justice (NIJ) model — Every Scene, Every Time — as a foundation for its General Forensics curriculum.

 The program is designed to prepare the generalist crime scene investigator as well as provide advanced training for the veteran and specialist crime scene investigator.
 Courses are taught by nationally known forensic experts in such fields as bloodstain pattern analysis, forensic anthropology, forensic entomology, crime scene photography, and numerous facets of latent evidence.

-The AAAF offers a professional certificate in General Forensics.
-Students are awarded this certificate after completing the following classes:
+The AAAF offers a professional certificate in General Forensics, awarded after completing the following classes:

 Required core classes:

 - FRN 7813 Basic Bloodstain Pattern Analysis (40 hours) or FRN 7818 Firearms and Shooting Reconstruction (40 hours)

 - FRN 7815 Basic Crime Scene Academy (80 hours)

 - FRN 7822 Legal Issues of Crime Scene Searches (16 hours)

 - FRN 7826 Flies, Foliage, and Features (24 hours)